Raven logo

 Can git track changes to the notes folder?

-Can Claude, Cursor, or an MCP filesystem tool read the folder?
+Can Claude, Codex, Cursor, or a local MCP client read the folder?

 Can you leave the app without turning migration into a cleanup project?